 - Describe your personal philosophy of education (in other words, what do you believe teaching and learning should look like?).

-If you have already submitted the application form, you may upload your personal statement via your Application Status page (instructions for accessing the status page were provided at the time you submitted the application).
-Please include your full name at the top of the statement.
+If you have already submitted the online application form, you may upload your admission essay via your Application Status page (instructions for accessing the status page were provided at the time you submitted the application).
+Please include your full name at the top of the essay.

 Submit a current, typed résumé highlighting professional experiences related to education.